deval-shah/enterprise-search/README.md

 - **Thresholds**:
   - The `threshold` value for each metric defines the cut-off score for considering a response satisfactory.
 Scores above this threshold indicate acceptable performance on the metric.

-To incorporate the explanation of the metrics configuration file, details about the `model_type` options, and the requirement for setting the `OPENAI_API_KEY` environment variable into your README in a concise manner, you could add the following content under the "## Evaluation" section:

 #### Environment Setup for Evaluation

 To perform evaluations using the `api` model type, you must set the `OPENAI_API_KEY` environment variable with your API key from OpenAI account [settings](https://platform.openai.com/api-keys).
 This key enables the application to authenticate with OpenAI's API for generating evaluation scores.
 Set the environment variable as follows before running evaluations: